-These sunset locations on Oahu didn’t quite make the cut for our top 10 favorites.
-However, if you’re looking for even more places to watch the sunset on the island, we highly recommend checking these out:
+These sunset locations on Oahu didn’t quite make the cut for our top 10 favorites, but they’re still highly worth a visit:

-- Kakaako Waterfront Park: Although there’s no beach here, this public park next to Ala Moana Beach Park is an excellent place for a sunset picnic.
+- Kakaako Waterfront Park: Although there’s no beach here, this public park next to Ala Moana Beach Park is excellent for a sunset picnic.

 - Makua Beach: This beach is also called “Tunnels Beach” and is part of Ka’ena Point State Park on Oahu’s northwest coast.
-So, if you don’t feel like hiking to Ka’ena Point, you can still experience a perfect sunset from this west-facing spot.
+See the sunset without hiking to Ka’ena Point!

 Did you enjoy this post?
 Pin it for later!